CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/numbers/operators-and-comparisons.md

 ### Known Limitations

 * Default overflow behaviour in expressions is **unchecked** wrapping for integers unless you use `checked`.
-* Integer division truncates; needing a fractional result requires a floating-point operand or cast.
-* Exact equality of floating-point results is often unreliable after arithmetic.

 ## See Also